fury-gl/fury/docs/source/fury-pybullet.rst

 A simulated robot as described in a URDF file has a base, and optionally links connected by joints.
 Each joint connects one parent link to a child link.
 At the root of the hierarchy there is a single root parent that we call base.
 The base can be either fully fixed, 0 degrees of freedom, or fully free, with 6 degrees of freedom.
 Since each link is connected to a parent with a single joint, the number of joints is equal to the number of links.
 Regular links have link indices in the range ``[0..getNumJoints()]`` Since the base is not a regular 'link', we use the convention of -1 as its link index.
 We use the convention that joint frames are expressed relative to the parent center of mass inertial frame, which is aligned with the principal axis of inertia.
 To know more how joints are implemented in pybullet refer the official docs.

-We can create and sync joints in pybullet and fury by following a few simple steps:
+We can create and sync joints in pybullet and FURY by following a few simple steps:

 Firstly, in order to create objects with multiple joints we need to keep track of the following parameters: